kstenerud/safe-encoding/safe32-specification.md

 | 6          |   24 |                 16777215 |
 | ...        |  ... |                      ... |

-Note: The length field encodes the length of the **non-encoded source data**, not the encoded data or the length field itself.
+Note: The length field encodes the length of the **non-encoded source data**, not the encoded result or the length field itself.

 Whitespace
 ----------

-The length field may also be broken up using the same whitespace rules as for safe32.
+The length field may contain whitespace at any point in the stream, following the same rules as for safe32.

 Truncation Detection
 --------------------

-Should truncation occur anywhere in the encoded sequence, one of two things will happen:
+Should truncation occur anywhere in the encoded sequence (length or data), one of two things will happen:

  1. The decoded data length won't match the length field.
  2. The length field won't have a character with the continuation bit cleared.